getsentry/sentry-javascript/README.md

 ### Simple Obfuscation

-If you would just would like to obfuscate this somewhat, you can pass the options to the `config` method as a base64 encoded JSON string:
+If you would just like to obfuscate this somewhat, you can pass the options to the `config` method as a base64 encoded JSON string:

     Raven.config("eyJzZWNyZXRLZXkiOiAiNzdlYzhjOTlhODg1NDI1NmFhNjhjY2I5MWRkOTExOWQiLCAicHVibGljS2V5IjogImU4OTY1MmVjMzBiOTRkOWRiNmVhNmYyODU4MGFiNDk5IiwgInNlcnZlcnMiOiBbImh0dHA6Ly95b3VyLnNlbnRyeXNlcnZlci5jb20vYXBpL3N0b3JlLyJdLCAicHJvamVjdElkIjogMSwgImxvZ2dlciI6ICJ5b3Vyc2l0ZS5lcnJvcnMuamF2YXNjcmlwdCJ9");